vostavhy/rsschool-cv/cv.md

 - linkedin: https://www.linkedin.com/in/mikalai-malysh/

 ## About me
 I am a hardworking and high motivated person with a practical approach to problem-solving.

-I've been learning python for the last few years and have some experience in Django and Flask now.
-I enjoy learning something new and then put my knowledge into practice, for instance, developing web-sites and scripts which can improve my work performance.
+I’ve been learning python for the last few years and have some experience in Django and Flask now.
+I enjoy learning something new and then putting my knowledge into practice, such as developing websites and scripts that can improve my work performance.

 ## Skills
 - Python, Django, Flask